Blog

 • Wants (30%): $1,080

-• Savings/debt (20%): $720
+• Savings/Debt (20%): $720

-• Review category totals each month
+• Reviewing category totals each month

-Step 5: Automate your savings
+Step 5: Automate savings where possible

-Step 6: Reassess regularly
+Step 6: Reassess periodically

 Example of the 50/30/20 plan in action